archtechx/tenancy/CONTRIBUTING.md

 php-cs-fixer will fix code style violations in your pull requests.

+To run it locally, use `composer cs`.

 ## Running tests

 Run `composer docker-up` to start the containers.
 Then run `composer test` to run the tests.

-If you need to pass additional flags to phpunit, use `./test --foo` instead of `composer test --foo`.
-Composer scripts unfortunately don't pass CLI arguments.
+If you need to pass additional flags to phpunit, use `composer test --`, e.g. `composer test -- --filter="foo"`.
+Alternatively, you can use `./test --filter="foo"`

 If you want to run a specific test (or test file), you can also use `./t 'name of the test'`.
 This is equivalent to `./test --no-coverage --filter 'name of the test'` (`--no-coverage` speeds up the execution time).